AbdulLateef1158/ReactandBackend/README.md

 Step 5:- Run StudentsytemApplication.java file

 Step 6:- Go to  studentfrontend folder throug terminal and type npm start

           This will start the development server

-          Now enter student name and student and adrres and click on submit button
+          Now enter student name and student and adrress

+          and click on submit button